International Undergradate Students

 Be sure to submit the following items:

-- Application Fee (nonrefundable): U.S. $36 online application or U.S.$30 paper application.
+- Application Fee (nonrefundable): U.S.$30 paper application.
 The fee must be in U.S. currency.
 Checks should be made payable to MSU-Northern and must indicate the U.S. banking codes.
 The application fee will not be waived, deferred, or refunded.
-The fee must be paid before the application will be processed.

-- English Language Proficiency: If the applicant’s native language is not English, an English TOEFL score of 525 Paper/195 Computer/71 Internet, or IELTS score 6 is required to qualify for admission.
+- English Language Proficiency: If the applicant’s native language is not English, an English TOEFL score of 63 iBT or 475 PBT for undergraduate or 66 iBT or 500 PBT for graduate is required to qualify for admission.
 Only official score/grade reports sent directly from the language testing center will be accepted.
 Certificates of completion with official grade reports and the instructor's recommendation from English as a Second Language programs may be considered.
 Those students who are citizens of countries where English is the native languages do not need to submit proof of English language proficiency, unless English is not the student's native language.

 - Evidence of Financial Support: MSU-Northern requires a statement of financial support from a bank or financial institution regarding funds from a financial sponsor, the student or the parent.
 The statement must verify financial support available to the applicant in US Dollars based on current year cost of attendance budget, for each year of attendance.
 Contact the Admissions Office for current year cost of attendance budget for international students at 1.800.662.6132 x3704.
 Admission will not be considered until the signed statement of financial support is received.